-Writing the text that describes your own company is challenging for anyone.
-It’s really hard to be objective when you’re fully immersed in the story, and how do you condense everything you’ve worked for into 2 or 3 sentences?
+Do you need a well written company profile, ‘About Us‘ page, or description for your business plan?
+Writing the text that describes your own company can be challenging for anyone.
+It’s quite hard to be objective about your own story, PLUS how do you condense everything you’ve worked for into a couple of paragraphs (or even less)?

-As a professional copywriter my job is to quickly get to the heart of who you are, what you do, and why the world needs it.
-And before I even start writing, we work together so I can get to know your business.
-I ask loads of questions and use business tools I’ve developed over years of accounting, HR, and operational management experience to draw out exactly what needs to be written.
-And what doesn’t.
+As a professional writer my job is to quickly get to the heart of who you are, what you do, and how you are adding value to the world.
+So before I start the writing, we work together so I can get to know your business.
+I ask plenty of questions using a set of business tools I’ve developed myself — so the process is extremely easy on you.

-If you don’t have time to write, why not let me?
+If you don’t have time to write about your business, why not ask me?
 You will be amazed at how great it feels to finally have a piece of copy that represents your company perfectly.
 Confident, grateful and delighted.
 I promise.

-When somebody wants to know more about your business, the About Us page on your website is one of the first places they’ll look.
-It’s such a critical part of your website so maximise this opportunity to tell the world exactly who you are, quickly.
+When somebody wants to know more about your business, the About Us page on your website or Facebook page is one of the first places they’ll look.
+It’s such a critical part of your website, so maximise the opportunity to tell the world exactly who you are, quickly.

-… remember to emphasise how your company helps people and a few reasons why customers might want to do business with you.
+Remember to emphasise how your company helps people, and a few reasons why potential customers might want to do business with you.

 Writing a company profile for your ‘About Us’ page

-Website visitors lose interest very quickly if they see an About Us page with 2 or 3 scrolling screens of solid text.
-Even worse if it’s written in a small font and great big paragraphs.
-You might have the most incredible backstory, but no one know if you don’t make it easy to read.
+Website visitors lose interest very quickly when they see an About Us page with 2 or 3 scrolling screens of solid text.
+And even faster if the font is very small font and the paragraphs are huge.
+You might have the most incredible backstory, but no one will bother to find out if you don’t make your story easy to read.

-Google and the major search engines also give emphasis to the text on your About Us page, so you’ll need to use strategic keyword phrases, header tags and back-end meta data.
+Google and the major search engines also give emphasis to the text on your About Us page, so you’ll need to use strategic keyword phrases, header tags and meta descriptions.

 A Linkedin page for your company is an effective piece of online real estate that you can grab for free.
 Company pages on Linkedin are used to “build awareness for your brand, establish your company as a thought leader, engage your employees and prospects, publish and share content and drive high-quality leads“.

-Your company page is a combination of a static About Us page as well as a newsfeed to publish dynamic content like short posts, eBooks, videos and blogs.
+Your Linkedin company page is a combination of a static About Us page as well as a newsfeed to publish dynamic content like short posts, eBooks, videos, and blogs about your business.
 You’ll be tapping into a market of more than half a billion users worldwide and the biggest professional network on the globe.

 Writing a company profile for Linkedin

-To get started you’ll need a well written company profile that quickly describes your business: what you do, who you’re doing it for, and why the world needs it.
-You only have a 2000 stroke character limit so make sure it packs a punch.
+To get started you’ll need a well written company profile that quickly describes your business: what you do, who you’re doing it for, and how it’s adding value to the world.
+You only have a 2,000 stroke character limit so make sure it packs a punch.
 And keep SEO in mind because Linkedin is a great big search engine too.

 Your Linkedin company page should be written in a similar style to the About Us page on your website, but don’t just copy the same text or you’ll miss the chance for google to include both sites in their search results.

-A business plan clearly identifies who you are, what you do, where you are currently placed in the market, plus your vision and goals for the future.
-A great business plan will also have an action plan for getting you to where you want your company to be.
+A business plan clearly identifies who you are, what you do, where you are currently placed in the market.
+It’s also the place to articulate your vision and goals for the future.
+A great business plan will also have an action plan for getting where you want your business to be.

 You’ll need a business plan if you are wanting: